hyeonsangjeon/kubernetes-dashboard-nodeport/README.md

 # Kubernetes Dashboard deploy using Nodeport

-This example shows how to set up the dashboard using a custom NodePort In the kubernetes[k8s] environment.
+This example shows how to set up the dashboard[1] using a custom NodePort In the kubernetes[k8s] environment.
 The k8s dashboard allows you to view and orchestrate container pool status information.